 The effects of diet on the magnitude and direction of pairwise gene expression correlations were assessed for the most strongly diet-affected genes, as such effects could reveal key gene regulatory networks that are altered by diet, that may themselves be regulated by key upstream targets (de la Fuente, 2010; Gaiteri et al., 2014).
 To reduce the number of tests, we limited our analyses to the pairwise combinations of the top 140 DEGs (n = 9730 combinations).
-Of these gene pairs, many were significantly associated with each other in both diets, both positively (n = 714) and negatively (n = 332, p < 0.05; for all gene pairs tested and their correlations, see Table S4A), suggesting that while diet altered expression of these genes, it did not change their co-expression relationships.
-Drawing on a newly developed approach, “correlation by individual level product” (CILP) (Lea et al., 2019), we identified 445 other gene pairs that exhibited significant differences (FDR < 0.2) in their correlation between the Mediterranean- and Western-fed monkeys (Table S4A; Fig. 3A), suggesting that one of the experimental diets altered the coherence between the genes (Fig. 3A).
+Of these gene pairs, many were significantly associated with each other in both diets, both positively (n = 714) and negatively (n = 332, p < 0.05; for all gene pairs tested and their correlations, see Supplementary File Table 5A), suggesting that while diet altered expression of these genes, it did not change their co-expression relationships.
+Drawing on a newly developed approach, “correlation by individual level product” (CILP) (Lea et al., 2019), we identified 445 other gene pairs that exhibited significant differences (FDR < 0.2) in their correlation between the Mediterranean- and Western-fed monkeys (Supplementary File Table 5A; Figure 3A), suggesting that one of the experimental diets altered the coherence between the genes (Figure 3A).

-We also identified 16 “hub” genes that exhibited differential correlations with more partner genes than expected by chance (Fig. 3B, for all genes included in one or more differentially correlated gene pairs, see Table S4B).
+We also identified 16 “hub” genes that exhibited differential correlations with more partner genes than expected by chance (Figure 3B, for all genes included in one or more differentially correlated gene pairs, see Supplementary File Table 5B).
 These hub genes were enriched for genes encoding transcription factors (OR = 7.40, FET p = 7.0 x 10-3), including SOX4 (essential for normal insulin secretion and glucose tolerance) and NR4A2 (involved in lipid, carbohydrate, and energy metabolism (Goldsworthy et al., 2008; Pearen & Muscat, 2010)), providing further support for immunological and metabolic reprogramming induced by our diet manipulation.
-Interestingly, the hub gene involved in the greatest number of differentially-correlated gene pairs was RF00283, aka SCARNA18, a non-coding RNA that has been associated with BMI, HDL cholesterol, and aging in human genome-wide association studies (Davis et al., 2017; Dluzen et al., 2018; Kanai et al., 2018; Tachmazidou et al., 2017) (Fig. 3B-D).
+Interestingly, the hub gene involved in the greatest number of differentially-correlated gene pairs was RF00283, aka SCARNA18, a non-coding RNA that has been associated with BMI, HDL cholesterol, and aging in human genome-wide association studies (Davis et al., 2017; Dluzen et al., 2018; Kanai et al., 2018; Tachmazidou et al., 2017) (Figure 3B-D).
 This small nucleolar RNA is thus a key transcriptional regulator that is altered by diet and has a cascading effect on other genes and pathways.